felipealfonsog/felipealfonsog/README.md

 #

-###### ⚠️ **Classified Identity & Integrity Notice**
+##### ⚠️ **Classified Identity & Integrity Notice**
 <sub>
+  > [!WARNING]
   > This profile, its content, identity markers, and associated metadata are protected.
-Any unauthorized extraction, replication, or identity manipulation constitutes a violation of digital rights and will be addressed accordingly.
+  > Any unauthorized extraction, replication, or identity manipulation constitutes a violation of digital rights and will be addressed accordingly.
-*(Disponible también en español según la Ley 19.628 de Chile.)*
+  > *(Disponible también en español según la Ley 19.628 de Chile.)*
 </sub>